Somatic Yoga Therapy in Madison, WI

 Clients often notice:

-Less stress and overwhelm
+Less stress and nervous system overwhelm

-Reduced physical pain and flare cycles
+Reduced physical pain and fewer flare cycles

 Greater ability to pause before reacting

-Renewed trust in body and self
+Renewed trust in their body and themselves

 Reconnecting With Your Body, Gently